p-ranav/csv2/README.md

 ## Performance Benchmark

-This benchmark measures how long it takes on average for `csv2` to memory-map the input CSV file and iterate over every cell in the CSV.
+This benchmark measures the average execution time (of 5 runs after 3 warmup runs) for `csv2` to memory-map the input CSV file and iterate over every cell in the CSV.
 See `benchmark/main.cpp` for more details.
-Assume that the cache has been warmed up.

 ```bash
 cd benchmark